 While our five specific concepts were not deployed as we specifically proposed, our recommendations provided groundwork for a series of changes over the following years.

-The City began exploring how to make the jail facility and staff more responsive to people experiencing pain and stress, from environmental changes to mindfulness training.
-Some improvements were made to release procedures.
-The City and State governments began collaborating around pharmacy interventions to address people denied prescription medications, and in 2016 the jail began piloting provision of maintenance medications to jailed opioid users, an effort that’s continued to expand.
+The municipal and state governments began collaborating around pharmacy interventions to address people denied prescription medications, and in 2016 the jail began piloting provision of maintenance medications to jailed opioid users, an effort that continued to expand.

 The final report summarizes findings from discovery research, including personas, shared needs, and design concepts.